Kasiks Canned Dog Food Review

 Estimated Dry Matter Nutrient Content

-Ingredients: Boneless/skinless salmon, water sufficient for processing, pea starch, black soldier fly larva meal, sodium chloride, calcium carbonate, dicalcium phosphate, potassium chloride, choline chloride, taurine, kale, minerals (iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, iodine), vitamins (niacin, vitamin E supplement, thiamine mononitrate, d-pantothenic acid, riboflavin, pyridoxine hydrochloride, vitamin A supplement, folic acid, biotin, vitamin B12 supplement, vitamin D3 supplement), astaxanthin, blueberries, raspberries, cranberries, coconut
+Ingredients: Boneless/skinless salmon, water sufficient for processing, pea starch, sodium chloride, calcium carbonate, dicalcium phosphate, potassium chloride, choline chloride, taurine, kale, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, calcium iodate), vitamins (vitamin E supplement, niacin, vitamin A supplement, thiamine mononitrate, riboflavin, biotin, vitamin B12 supplement, d-pantothenic acid, folic acid, vitamin D3 supplement), blueberries, raspberries, cranberries, coconut

 Red denotes controversial item